 First Lieutenant Frederick Downs described the shantytown next to the U.S. base at Duc Pho, Quang Ngai Province.
 “We traveled out the front gate, onto the highway leading through Duc Pho.
 Duc Pho was typical of the villages I was to become familiar with along the fringes of the American army.
 It consisted of scroungy mud, straw, and cheap tin hooches located on both sides of the highway….”
-G.I.
 Gary Ernst remembered the rickety slum dwellings next to the U.S. base at Bien Hoa.
 “The poverty that I saw when I just arrived was unexpected.
 Around Bien Hoa, there were shacks of corrugated iron, mud, what have you.
 I wrote home that this place made Tijuana look like Palm Springs.”
-Marine W.D.
-Ehrhart recalled that as soon as his unit set up a new tactical base, South Vietnamese civilians began building a shantytown next to it.
+W.D.
+Ehrhart, who served with the U.S. Marines in I Corps, recalled that as soon as his unit set up a new tactical base, South Vietnamese civilians began building a shantytown next to it.
 “The day I’d arrived at Ai Tu, I’d noticed a hastily constructed ramshackle tent just across the road from the compound…Then the building became two buildings, then three, and finally four: one each for a laundry, barbershop, souvenir stand and snack bar….”
-Ai Tu blossomed in a matter of days into misshapen boomtown.
+Ai Tu blossomed in a matter of days into a misshapen boomtown.

-Besides the promise of safety, refugees migrated toward Allied bases because they hoped to financially benefit from the U.S. military presence.
+In addition to seeking safety, refugees migrated toward Allied bases because they hoped to financially benefit from the U.S. military presence.
 Denied the economic self-sufficiency available in their former hamlets, refugees turned to the Americans for a livelihood.
-Because South Vietnam lacked the manufacturing and service sectors to absorb all but a tiny fraction of the uprooted rural peasants, the only hope for survival for millions of refugees rested on finding some way to make money from the Americans.
+Because South Vietnam lacked the manufacturing and service sectors to absorb all but a tiny fraction of the uprooted rural peasantry, the only hope for survival for millions of refugees rested on finding some way to make money from the Americans.
 This is why so many refugees sold candy, sodas, haircuts, massages, and their bodies.
-The displaced had no other means of making a living.
+The displaced population had no other means of making a living.
 Adult South Vietnamese did not want to sale soda for a living, but the war forced them to do it.
-As for prostitution, few women wanted to engage in the practice.
-In South Vietnam there existed strong familial and social prohibitions against prostitution.
+As for prostitution, few women wanted to engage in the practice, especially because there existed such strong familial and social prohibitions against it.
 But without any other way to feed their families, women turned to the oldest profession to survive.
 During the first two and a half years of the big American war, hundreds of thousands of South Vietnamese were forced to cater to the Americans or risk hunger and utter destitution.
 The refugee crisis fostered a dependent population.

 Many South Vietnamese peasants found it difficult to serve the very people who had rendered them destitute.
 For South Vietnamese adult males, it was especially hard.
 Working-age males were vital to the financial well-being of every South Vietnamese household.
 Males were considered not only the heads of their households, but also the primary breadwinners.
 In refugee camps and roadside shantytowns, men suffered from unemployment, underemployment, and demeaning labor conditions.
 In such circumstances, men lost status and respect within their families and within the larger society.
 No adult male relished the idea of rummaging through garbage for food or begging for piasters on the side of the road.
-In the new distorted war economy, teenage boys could earn more money in a month selling over-priced Cokes to G.I.’s than their fathers made growing rice in a year.
-A teenage daughter selling sex to GI’s could also supplant her father as the family’s primary breadwinner.
+In the new, distorted war economy, teenage boys could earn more money in a month selling over-priced Cokes to GIs than their fathers made growing rice in a year.
+And a teenage daughter selling sex to American GIs could supplant her father as the family’s primary breadwinner.

 It is unknown how many South Vietnamese relocated to the environs of U.S. bases between 1965 and late 1967.
-But we do know that hundreds of thousands of South Vietnamese left their hamlets-of-origin and reestablished themselves adjacent to the nearest roadway.
+But we do know that hundreds of thousands of South Vietnamese left their hamlets-of-origin and re-established themselves next to the nearest roadway.
 They did this because the roads were controlled and patrolled by U.S. and ARVN mechanized units.